In the 1990’s a slogan ‘What Would Jesus Do’ –

 Resource Examples

-Adult Bible-reading
+Adult

 Sunday and/or Wednesday Night study groups (check your local church)

-Online Bible study groups, adult devotionals, aids in scriptural understanding and analysis—just google!
+Christian clergy-ask for help and support.
+Online Bible study groups, adult devotionals, aids in scriptural understanding and analysis—just google! |

-Instructional resources for
+Instructional

-children under 10
+children under 10 |

 Music